red-sackz/Advanced/README.md

 Curated List of Resources that I've forked or linked to.

-#Things I haven't Organized into a folder or don't have folders for yet
+#Things I haven't Organized into a folder or don't have folders for yet...
+##All of it is also located here: https://github.com/red-sackz/RESOURCES/blob/master/Resources.md

 https://github.com/red-sackz/python-jumpstart-course-demos